Outdoor Furniture: A Guide for the 4 Seasons

 Use a cover,

-store your cushions away and weigh things down by tying them up.
+store cushions away and weigh things down by tying them.

 If you haven’t already done so, follow the guidelines above, in the ‘Summer’ section.

-Follow these steps, and it’ll be easier to set up your outdoor space when it’s time again during Spring/Summer.
+Follow these steps to make it easier to set up your outdoor space when it’s time again during Spring/Summer.

 It’s an exciting time when the weather starts to get warmer and the birds are chirping away!
 Your cushions and pillows have been stored away for months meaning they may have lost some of their shapes.
 This is an easy fix!